 • Halitosis (bad breath)

 Medical treatment of episodic sinusitis usually involves nasal sprays, decongestants, steroids, antihistamines and antibiotics.
 When symptoms occur more than 4 times per year, or persist for more than 12 weeks, a referral to an ENT specialist is in order.

-During a visit to Drs.
-Mann, Jones or Spector, a full medical history will be obtained, and the symptoms prompting the visit will be discussed.
+During a visit to Mann ENT, a full medical history will be obtained, and the symptoms prompting the visit will be discussed.
 After a full head and neck exam is performed, imaging studies such as a CT scan of the sinuses and an allergy test are often considered.

 Sinusitis that does not respond to medical management will often improve with immunotherapy (allergy shots or allergy drops) or possibly endoscopic sinus surgery, including minimally invasive techniques such as Balloon Sinuplasty, which can now be performed comfortably in our office.

 What is Balloon Sinuplasty?